Interfacial locomotion

 Riding the interface: differentiable physics for wave-driven locomotion

-We model the robot as a buoyant, possibly flexible body constrained to the interface and driven by a time-varying internal actuator.
-The surrounding fluid is represented by an interface-resolving, small-amplitude free-surface model compatible with capillarity and viscous damping at the scales of interest, following the theory developed in (Benham et al., 2024).
-The pipeline is end-to-end differentiable with respect to all design parameters (\theta): state updates use linear and nonlinear solves (A(\theta)\,y=b(\theta)) with custom reverse-mode rules, so that (\nabla_\theta \mathcal{L}) is obtained by two linear solves (forward and adjoint) per time step, keeping memory bounded and gradients stable across the full trajectory.
+At an air–water interface, surface tension, gravity waves, and added-mass effects govern the interface dynamics.
+Performance depends on coupled choices: body shape, mass distribution, motor location, drive frequency, waveform, and fluid properties, all of which are expensive to explore by experiment.
+We model the robot as a buoyant, possibly flexible body constrained to the interface and driven by a time-varying actuator, with the surrounding fluid described by an interface-resolving small-amplitude free-surface theory (Benham et al., 2024).
+The simulator is differentiable with respect to all design parameters $\theta$: state updates use linear and nonlinear solves $A(\theta)\,y=b(\theta)$ with custom reverse-mode rules, so $\nabla_\theta \mathcal{L}$ follows from two linear solves (forward and adjoint) per time step, keeping memory bounded and gradients stable across the full trajectory.

 References